RSE Skills

 • Now look at plotting_solution.py .
 Can you further adapt the code to allow, for example, for customised axis labels?

-Remove Magic Numbers
+Naming Clarity and Magic Numbers

 Numbers in code that are not immediately obvious.